qtcloudservices/mar-sample-spring-boot/README.md

 You may replace the **$PORT** environmental variable with the chosen port number that your local shell process is privileged to run.
 If the **$PORT** variable is omitted, the HTTP server defaults the port 8080.

-Once the server has started with the default port number, test the server with your web browser at address http://127.0.0.1:8080
+Once the server has started with the default port number, test the server with your web browser at address http://127.0.0.1:8080.

 ## Deploying to Cloud

 Please see the Qt Cloud Services [Developer Documentation ](https://developer.qtcloudservices.com/mar/getting-started)

-**NOTE**: Without tweaking any command-line Java arguments regarding the heap memory usage deploy the sample app only the instance which fulfills the following Runtime Size: **ar-1-small (2CU, 512MB)**
+**NOTE**: Without tweaking any command-line Java arguments regarding the heap memory usage deploy the sample app only to the instance which fulfills the following Runtime Size: **ar-1-small (2CU, 512MB)**